kwangsensei/KU-Polls/README.md

 py manage.py runserver
 ```
 - Go to http://127.0.0.1:8000/polls/ to see poll questions.
-- Note: In case you want to use another port.
+- Note: In case you want to use another port. e.g.:
 ```
 py manage.py runserver 1234
 ```